 Restaurant, American, BBQ

 The amazing taste of southern-style ribs makes it a highlight to your day.
 This Café is a must-try if you love some good old fashion BBQ.
 Owner and Pit Master Mike Neal is responsible for the barbecue servings that were inspired by his Alabama roots.
-His signature meatloaf and tasty ribs will satiate any meat cravings you may have, and bottles of the signature marinating sauces can be purchased on-site for you at-home pleasure.
+His signature meatloaf and tasty ribs will satiate any meat cravings you may have, and bottles of the signature marinating sauces can be purchased on-site for your at-home pleasure.

 Restaurant, American, Vegetarian

-If you seeking bargain prices and hearty fabulous meals then you want to try Hyde’s, this restaurant for sure will have you coming back for more and more.
+If you're seeking bargain prices and hearty fabulous meals then you want to try Hyde’s, this restaurant for sure will have you coming back for more and more.
 The pies are baked twice daily to ensure freshness no matter what time you head over.
 By far the best thing here is their banana cream pie, loaded with creamy, gooey, gooey goodness.
 If you don’t have a sweet tooth, then you can go for the savory specials on the menu that may include spaghetti and meatballs, or slow-roasted beef brisket.

 Restaurant, American, Vegan, Vegetarian, Gluten-free

-It’s easy to miss this hole-in-the-wall restaurant that serves a classic authentic fare from Mexico to El Salvador, including horchata, purposes, empanadas, arepas, and superb guacamole.
+It’s easy to miss this hole-in-the-wall restaurant that serves a classic authentic fare from Mexico to El Salvador, including horchata, empanadas, arepas, and superb guacamole.
 Regulars, including many from the Hispanic community, fill the tables; most need no menu to order the hot and spicy dishes.
 Patio seating and Latin-themed breakfast options add to the enjoyable experience.

 The name is a reference to when Fort Hamilton was built: 1791.
 Co-owners Tony Ly, Steve Coon, and Dave Jursik were excited to start a restaurant in Downtown Hamilton.
 Basil 1791 opened in 2018, and it has been serving excellent Pan-Asian cooking and sushi ever since then.
 The restaurant has bourbon, beer, wine, sake, and Asian-inspired cocktail for adults.